 In a subtype categorized as “vulnerable narcissism,” people can be hypersensitive and defensive.
 “The vulnerable subtype is often easy to miss,” Dr. Dannaram said.

-Get together a group of 16 people and, odds are, one of them is a narcissist.
+Get together a group of 16 people; odds are, one is a narcissist.
 One study found that 6.2% of people in the U.S. have narcissistic personality disorder at some point in their lives.

 If you know someone who’s a narcissist, you’ll probably see that they struggle in their relationships.
 “People with this disorder want their way,” Dr. Dannaram said.
 “They can make others furious by the refusal to obey conventional rules of behavior.”

-It’s common for them to exploit the people they’re close to, through manipulative behavior.
-They aren’t capable of empathy, but they can feign sympathy, and will sometimes do so to get what they want.
-They expect special treatment, because they consider themselves superior to others.
-They handle criticism poorly, so they might get enraged when someone criticizes them, or they might act indifferent to criticism.
+It’s common for them to exploit the people they’re close to through manipulative behavior.
+They aren’t capable of empathy, but they can feign sympathy and sometimes do so to get what they want.
+They expect special treatment because they consider themselves superior to others.
+They handle criticism poorly, so they might get enraged when someone criticizes them or act indifferent to criticism.
 They can be ambitious; striving for the fame or fortune they believe they deserve.

 Who’s likely to be a narcissist?

-Narcissism is more common in men than in women, and genetics may play a role in who develops the disorder.
+Narcissism is more common in men than women, and genetics may play a role in who develops the disorder.
 Persons with NPD tend to show some signs as young children: They can be aggressive, tolerate distress poorly, struggle to regulate their emotions and have fragile egos.

 Being rejected as a child, or being excessively praised as a child, could also lead to narcissistic personality disorder.

-- Transference-focused therapy, which is twice-a-week therapy where a person with narcissism expresses their emotions toward the therapist.
-Since people with narcissistic personality disorder can be provoked by how they feel others’ treat them, it’s essential for them to examine their own feelings towards other people, according to the International Journal of Psychoanalysis.
+- Transference-focused therapy is twice-a-week therapy where a person with narcissism expresses their emotions toward the therapist.
+Since people with narcissistic personality disorder can be provoked by how they feel others treat them, it’s essential for them to examine their feelings towards others, according to the International Journal of Psychoanalysis.

-- Schema-focused therapy, a relatively new therapy that focuses on alternate forms of cognitive-behavioral therapy, including activating emotional senses, according to the German Journal Progress in Neurology-Psychiatry.
+- Schema-focused therapy is a relatively new therapy that focuses on alternate forms of cognitive-behavioral therapy, including activating emotional senses, according to the German Journal Progress in Neurology-Psychiatry.